 I have had occasion to wonder if cooperative or intentional communities are more likely to attract challenging personalities than a normal suburban neighborhood, in part because such folks are seeking connections, family, and community that they didn’t have growing up.
 Community can be quite a gift in this way, but we need to be realistic about how many challenges one community can successfully accommodate.
 Our industrial culture often seeks solutions through aggregation to achieve efficiencies of scale.
 We grow mono-crop corn for more efficient application of pesticides or put everyone with problem X in a group home with one expert facilitating.
 But, a good ecosystem enjoys a great deal of diversity and the resilience that comes from that diversity.
 Perhaps our communities should emulate that diversity.
 At the same time, we need to be aware of one crop coming to dominate the ecosystem and tilting the system away from this resilience.
 This is perhaps easier to recognize in a physical ecosystem than a social one.
 Although an uncomfortable topic, I would be surprised if we can develop the communities we need without developing healthy curiosity, respect, and discernment about this issue.

 We can decrease our resource use — and thus increase our sustainability — through higher levels of cooperation.
-Since we can only cooperate to the extent we can skillfully deal with disagreement and conflict, the communication skills described above become one of the main limiting factors for our current culture in achieving sustainable lifestyles.
+Cooperation depends on agreement or the extent we can skillfully deal with disagreement and conflict.
+The communication skills described above become one of the main limiting factors for our current culture in achieving sustainable lifestyles.
 It is one reason communities like Tamera in Portugal emphasis the importance of evolving social forms that can meet this challenge.
-Paul Wheaton Labs in Montana is experimenting with an “Ant Village” as their next evolution in social organization.
+Paul Wheaton Labs in Montana is experimented with an “Ant Village” as their next evolution in social organization, but one of their long-standing ants ended up feeling like it was an oppressive feudal system.
 Can you imagine sharing a kitchen with another family?
 Two others?
 Three?
 How about a lawn mower or a driveway?
 A bedroom?
 Obviously everyone has their own line to draw and this is important, but where that line is drawn will depend, in part, on communication skills based in self-awareness.